 What services does AYC provide for young people?

 AYC provides a broad range of services for young people.
-We employ specialist youth workers and an adolescent and family counsellor to work with this age group.
+We employ specialist youth workers, social workers and an adolescent and family counsellor to work with this age group.
 They also work closely with others that are important to young people such as parents, schools and other youth services.

 Help With Fines